pythagoreantree/Drones/README.md

 - name (allowed only letters, numbers, ‘-‘, ‘_’);
 - weight;
 - code (allowed only upper case letters, underscore and numbers);
 - image (picture of the medication case).

-Develop a service via REST API that allows clients to communicate with the drones (i.e. **dispatch controller**).
-The specific communicaiton with the drone is outside the scope of this task.

 The service should allow:
 - registering a drone;